Diogenes Syndrome and Drug Addiction

 Regardless of whether a person has been diagnosed with primary or secondary Diogenes syndrome, multiple mental health conditions may be present, especially when drug or alcohol dependency is in the picture.
 Anxiety disorders, mood disorders, and personality disorders may all co-occur beside Diogenes syndrome and addiction, and diagnosticians must make a concerted effort to uncover all existing conditions to make sure any treatment provided is thorough and customized to the individual needs of each patient.

-There are special factors involved when providing mental health and drug and alcohol treatment for elderly patients.
+There are special factors involved when providing residential mental health and drug addiction treatment for elderly patients.
 Diogenes syndrome is a condition that prevents sufferers from comprehending reality, and they may put up walls of denial that are difficult to break through because they are unaware of the depth of their problems.

-While the process of recovery can be delicate, it can ultimately save the life of a person with Diogenes syndrome, since poor self-care skills combined with drug and alcohol use can easily lead to illness and premature death.
+While the process of recovery can be delicate, it can ultimately save the life of a person with Diogenes syndrome, since poor self-care skills combined with substance use can easily lead to illness and premature death.

 Following the completion of detox, which is absolutely essential when substance use disorders have been diagnosed, patients with Diogenes syndrome and addiction should be enrolled in comprehensive dual diagnosis rehabilitation programs, in either an inpatient or intensive outpatient setting.